-Alternative: Layout 1(Preferred) Layout 2 No-Go CONSTRUCTION AND OPERATION PH ASE - CHANGES TO SURFACE W ATER QUALITY Please also refer to the impact tab lease also refer to the impact tables in the Freshwater Assessment Report, pg 37 (Appendix G2) Potential impact and risk: During all phases of the pro- contaminated and enter events.
-During construction materials, and a number imported and used on s including soaps, oils, gre wastes, paints and solvents and chemicals could p prevented, litter, and comparticles, will enter storm oject there is potential for the watercourses, esp n, earthworks will expose of materials as well a ite and may end up in ase and fuels, human s, etc. In the operational p potentially enter the w potaminants, including water runoff and pollu r surface runoff to be ecially during flood e and mobilise earth s chemicals will be the surface water, vastes, cementitious bhase, hydrocarbons vatercourses.
-If not sand, silt, and dirt te the watercourse.
+Alternative: Layout 1(Preferred) Layout 2 No-Go CONSTRUCTION AND OPERATION PH Please also refer to the impact tab les in the Freshwater Assessme nt Report, pg 37 (Appendix (G2.1) Potential impact and risk: During all phases of the procontaminated and enter events.
+During construction materials, and a number imported and used on sincluding soaps, oils, grewastes, paints and solvents and chemicals could prevented, litter, and coparticles, will enter storm the watercourses, espon, earthworks will expose of materials as well a lite and may end up in ase and fuels, human was, etc. In the operational potentially enter the wontaminants, including ecially during flood e and mobilise earth s chemicals will be the surface water, wastes, cementitious phase, hydrocarbons vatercourses.
+If not sand, silt, and dirt

-Micro-litter such as cigarette butts may travel through certain stormwater grids and grids may not be regularly cleared.
+Micro-lifter such as cigarette butts may travel through certain stormwater grids and grids may not be regularly cleared.
 This can result in possible deterioration in aquatic ecosystem integrity and species diversity.
-Nature of impact: Potential impact on lo quality (i calised surface water ndirect) Extent and duration of impact: Regional and Long Term Regional and Permanent Consequence of impact or risk: Probability of occurrence: Probable Highly Probable Degree to which the impact may cause irreplaceable loss of resources: Degree to which the impact can be reversed: Recoverable Recoverable Indirect impacts: Cumulative impact prior to mitigation: Significance rating of impact prior to mitigation (e.g., Low, Medium, Medium-High, High, or Very-High) Medium (-) Medium (-) Degree to which the impact can be avoided: Degree to which the impact can be managed: Degree to which the impact can be mitigated: Can be mitigated Proposed mitigation: See below Residual impacts: Low risk and acceptable, with adoption of mitigation measures and monitoring Cumulative impact post mitigation: Significance rating of impact after mitigation (e.g., Low, Medium, Medium-High, High, or Very-High) Low (-) Low (-) No Impact
+Notice of imposit Potential impact on localised surface water Nature of impact: quality (i ndirect) Extent and duration of impact: Regional and Long Regional and Extern and adiament of impact.
+Term Permanent Consequence of impact or risk: Probability of occurrence: Probable Highly Probable Degree to which the impact may cause irreplaceable loss of resources: Degree to which the impact can be reversed: Recoverable Recoverable Indirect impacts: Cumulative impact prior to mitigation: Significance rating of impact prior to mitigation (e.g., Low, Medium, Medium-High, High, or Very-High) Medium (-) Medium (-) Degree to which the impact can be avoided: Degree to which the impact can be managed: Degree to which the impact can be mitigated: Can be mitigated Proposed mitigation: See below Residual impacts: Low risk and acceptable, with adoption of mitigation measures and monitoring Cumulative impact post mitigation: Significance rating of impact after mitigation (e.g., Low, Medium, Medium-High, High, or Very-High) Low (-) Low (-) No Impact